COSC3020/isomorphism-connectivity-boboestes14/README.md

 $G_1=(V_1 , E_1)$ is isomorphic to $G_2 = (V_2, E_2)$ if there exists a
 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+Let's say that $A$ has two nodes 1 and 2 and that $B$ has two nodes A1 and B1.
+Both of these graphs have no edges meaning that they are not completely connected.
+Now all we have to do is show that there is a bijection between these two graphs.
+This is easy because you can map 1 to A1, and 2 to B1.
+This also means that all the edges of the graphs cause no problems.
+So this means that $A$ is isomorphic to $B$, and is not completely connected.